mattmcnabb/mattmcnabb.github.io/_posts/2016-06-05-Disable-Mailboxes-for-Active-Users.md

 This one was tricky.
 Although removing the Exchange license for a user removes their access to their mailbox, the mailbox itself can still receive email messasges.
 While this is not a huge deal, I didn't want to create the false impression that a deprovisioned mailbox was still in active use, so I decided to leverage a transport rule to handle this.

+To create a transport rule that prevents sending and receving for these mailboxes, first you'll need to create a new distribution group and add your mailboxes to it.
+I called mine "DisabledMailboxes".
+Once you've done this, create a new transport rule with the following conditions:

+1. If the message is sent to a member of the group "DisabledMailboxes@domain.onmicrosoft.com"

+2. reject the message and include the explanation 'The mailbox you attempted to send to no longer exists on the server!' with the status code '5.7.1'

+3. and stop processing more rules

+If you need more information creating transport rules, go [Rule][here].

 ### 4. Delete users

+After the first 3 steps above are completed, what you're left with is an active user with a disconnected mailbox that is on Litigation Hold.
+Ultimately users will be deleted when they are no longer a part of your organization.
+When this happens Exchange will take over and convert the active mailbox to an inactive one.
+The mailbox data will the be retained until the end of the Litigation Hold duration.

+I hope you've found this article useful - thanks for reading!